Essential Biodiversity Variables

 Essential Biodiversity Variables (EBVs) is a putative set of parameters intended to be the minimum set of broadly agreed upon necessary and sufficient biodiversity variables for at least national to global monitoring, researching, and forecasting of biodiversity.
 They are being developed by an interdisciplinary group of governmental and academic research partners.
 The initiative aims for a harmonised global biodiversity monitoring system.
 EBVs would be used to inform biodiversity change indicators, such as the CBD Biodiversity Indicators for the Aichi Targets.

 The concept is partly based on the earlier Essential Climate Variables.
 It can be generalised as the minimum set of variables for describing and predicting a system's state and dynamics.
 Areas with more developed EV lists include climate, ocean, and biodiversity.

 EBV Classes / Categories

-The current candidate EBVs occupy six classes of Essential Biodiversity Variable: genetic composition, species populations, species traits, community composition, ecosystem structure, and ecosystem function.
+The current candidate EBVs occupy six classes of Essential Biodiversity Variables: genetic composition, species populations, species traits, community composition, ecosystem structure, and ecosystem function.
 Within each class are a few to several variables.